It is essential to be aware of different types of dress codes in the workplace.

 You can opt for loafers or dress shoes.

 Regarding the color of your shoes, you should always try to keep them professional.

 Opting for plain dark colors, such as black, brown, or blue, will never go wrong.

 The business casual dress code is suitable for all types of bodies.

 With the growth of plus-size clothing options, curvy women shouldn’t have any trouble finding business casual clothes that are appropriate for the office environment and suit them perfectly.

 Make sure to choose garments that fit plus-size shapes.

-Plus size business casual outfit comprises the same items as the “non-plus size” outfits.
+The plus-size business casual outfit comprises the same items as the “non-plus size” outfits.

 This means that you can wear blazers, button-ups, dresses, skirts, or pants as long as they fit your body type and are appropriate to the standards of the business casual dress code.

 When it comes down to business casual outfits, they should be clean, pressed, and fit properly.